SspStark/AI-ML/README.md

 **Exploratory Data Analysis**
 - Exploratory Data Analysis is the process of visually and statistically summarizing, interpreting, and understanding the main characteristics of a dataset.
 The goal is to gain insights into the data, identify patterns, detect anomalies, and inform subsequent steps in the data analysis or machine learning process.
 - EDA is an essential step before building machine learning models as it helps practitioners understand the nature of the data they are working with.
+- Tools that we can use are matplotlib, Pandas, Amazon Glue.
+- For example in a Users data understanding relations like certain age group might like certain type of advertisements.

 **Feature Engineering**
 - Feature Engineering is the process of transforming raw data into a format that can better represent the underlying patterns of the problem to the machine learning algorithms.
 It involves creating new features or modifying existing ones to improve the model's performance.
 - Effective feature engineering can significantly impact the performance of machine learning models, making them more accurate and robust.
 It requires a deep understanding of the data and the problem domain.
+- For example in Users data there will be features like name, age, phone number, gender or city in all these features only gender, city and age will be useful to predict which kind of advertisements should show to users this selecting the relevent features and dropping the irrelevent features happen in Feature Engineering
 ### Training
 **Choosing ML Algorithm**